Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 Regular newsletters to your list help to engage a community that have already shown interest in a product.

-How to monetize a website
+How to monetise a website

 Selling a product through an eCommerce website is a common way to earn money online.